SHIBA 101: The most important things to know about your Shiba

 - Shibas are highly skilled escape artists and “bolters”.
 Owning a Shiba is like running a prison; you’re always on lockdown!
 You will need to do regular inspections of your fence, looking for possible breaches, and repair them.
 Shibas should NEVER be left outside, or be given access through a dog door, when you’re not home or are sleeping at night.
 Never open any door to the outside before securing your Shiba first.
 We recommend you keep a leash at the door so that when someone comes to the door, you can attach the leash to their collar first, then open the door.
 If an escape happens, when you do finally get your Shiba back, DO NOT SCOLD them, only love, praise, and treats.
 If they are punished for coming back to you, they are not likely to ever come back to you again!

-- Shibas must wear a harness anytime you take them out on leash.
+- Shibas need to wear a harness anytime you take them out on leash.
 Shibas have very large necks, but small heads.
 This means that they can slip out of their collars VERY easily, and often do it on purpose.
 They are VERY difficult to catch once they get away from you, and people often loose their Shibas, never to be seen again.
 Attaching the leash to a harness will keep them safe, however this doesn’t mean that they should not wear a collar too.
 They are notorious escape artists, and bolters, so it’s not uncommon for them to escape their yard or bolt out the front door of their house.
 Therefore, they should have a collar with an ID tag on at all times, even if they are microchipped!
 We also recommend putting a second form of ID (i.e. rabies tag) on their harness as a back up.
 Our favorite type of harness is made by Rogz and is available on Amazon for less than $16.

 - Shibas are very difficult to train Raising a Shiba from a puppy is extraordinarily difficult, even for the most experienced dog owners.
 Shibas have such strong personalities, and completely lack the desire to please you.
 They simply do not do anything they don’t see value in doing.
 Positive reinforcement training techniques are the only way to be successful with a Shiba.
 Shibas will not respond well to being “dominated”, force, punishment, shock collars, alpha rolling, physical corrections or any other aversive.
 Building a relationship of mutual respect with your Shiba, and getting them into training ASAP is the only way to succeed.
+Crate training your Shiba puppy from day one is also key to success.
+The ability to crate your puppy when away from home and while sleeping is an important tool in house training and also prevents the destructive behaviors they are prone to when bored or given too much freedom.
+It is important to crate train properly using only positive, reward based techniques to ensure they see their crate as a happy safe place.

 - Shibas need at least 45 minutes of exercise & stimulation every day.
 They are high energy and highly intelligent dogs.
 Daily walks, hikes & play will meet their physical needs, but mental stimulation is important too.
 Letting them stop for as many sniffs as they want on walks is the easiest way to provide mental stimulation, but running agility courses, nose work, or puzzle toys are great supplements.
 A Shiba that gets his needs met is a well behaved, happy Shiba.
 Those that don’t, can be a bit naughty and get into trouble, or feel anxious.